Julian Assange: Magistrate's court

 Some witnesses who testified in September, such as Daniel Ellsberg, did so remotely via video link due to COVID-19 restrictions.
 Technical problems caused extensive delays.
 Torture victim Khaled el-Masri, who was originally requested as a defence witness, had his testimony reduced to a written statement.
 Other witnesses testified that the conditions of imprisonment, which would be likely to worsen upon extradition to the U.S., placed Assange at a high risk of depression and suicide which was exacerbated by his Asperger syndrome.
 During the court proceedings the defence drew attention to a prison service report stating that a hidden razor blade had been found by a prison officer during a search of Assange's cell.
 During the proceedings it was also revealed that Assange had contacted the Samaritans phone service on numerous occasions.
-A forensic psychiatrist for the prosecution said the risk of suicide was managed and that Assange was "self-dramatising or hyperbolic approach in describing (his medical) symptoms".
+A forensic psychiatrist for the prosecution said the risk of suicide was managed and that Assange had a "self-dramatising or hyperbolic approach in describing symptoms".

 Patrick Eller, a former forensics examiner with the U.S. Army Criminal Investigation Command, testified that Assange did not crack and could not have cracked the password mentioned in the U.S. indictment, as Chelsea Manning had intentionally sent only a portion of the password's hash.
 Moreover, Eller stated that password cracking was a common topic of discussion among other soldiers stationed at Forward Operating Base Hammer, suggesting that Manning's message was unrelated to the classified documents which were already in her possession.
 Testimony on 30 September revealed new allegations surrounding the surveillance of the Ecuadorian embassy by UC Global.
 A former UC Global employee, who spoke anonymously, fearing reprisals, stated that the firm undertook "an increasingly sophisticated operation" after it was put into contact with the Trump administration by Sheldon Adelson.
 According to the employee, intelligence agents discussed plans to break into the embassy to kidnap or poison Assange and attempted to obtain the DNA of a baby who was believed to be Assange's child.

 On 4 January 2021 Judge Baraitser ruled that Assange could not be extradited to the United States, citing concerns about his mental health and the risk of suicide in a US prison.
 She sided with the US on every other point, including whether the charges constituted political offences and whether he was entitled to freedom of speech protections.